 - Ongoing Change and Growth Costs

-A cost model built this way is nothing more than an organized list of all possible cost impacts.
-The key to its value is in the organization: each cell is a set of related cost items.
+A cost model built this way is nothing more than a two-dimensional list of all possible cost impacts.
+The key to its value is in the organization: cost items within each cell have a relationship to each other.
 Items within a single cell are generally costs that change together, and most likely have common cost drivers.
 For that reason, managers will usually plan and manage items within a cell together .

-The cost model is in fact is designed to capture “total cost of ownership” (TCO) for the IT action, across a 3-5 year period.
-Cost categories are included so as to capture “obvious” IT costs (HW and SW acquisition, for instance) as well as IT cost impacts that are real but often overlooked, or "hidden" (such as the full range of personnel cots, or ongoing growth and change costs).
+The cost model in fact, can capture total cost of ownership (TCO) for the IT action, across a multi-year life cycle period.
+The model includes categories that capture the more obvious IT costs (such as HW and SW acquisition) as well as IT cost impacts that are real but less obvious, or "hidden" (such as the full range of personnel costs, or ongoing growth and change costs).

 The cost model sets the rules for which costs belong in the case and which do not.
-The cost model design, therefore, should be completed before anyone on the case building team begins attempting to project cost or benefit consequences.
-Once the subject, purpose and scope of your case are defined, priorities on the case building team should turn to designing the cost model.
+The cost model design, therefore, should be complete before anyone on the case-building team tries to project cost or benefit consequences.
+Once the subject, purpose, and scope of your case are defined, priorities on the case-building team should turn to cost model design.

-When the case building team agrees on the appropriate rows and columns for the model and begins to identify some of the cost line items, the Reference Group should meet to suggest any adjustments they feel necessary, than agree and approve the design for the business case.
+When the case-building team agrees on the appropriate rows and columns for the model and begins to identify some of the cost line items, the Reference Group should meet to suggest any adjustments they feel necessary, then agree and approve the design for the business case.

-Besides putting the cost estimates into cash flow statements, we can also fill in the cells of the cost model with the total 5-year (or 3- or 4-year) spending expected for the items in each cell, and then create totals for each cell, each row and each column.
+Besides putting the cost estimates into cash flow statements, we can also fill in the cells of the cost model with the total 5-year (or 3 or 4-year) spending forecast for the items in each cell and then create totals for each cell, each row, and each column.
 Table 2 (below), for instance, shows one company’s five-year cost estimates for an IT infrastructure upgrade, with cell totals and marginal totals.

-When planning such a move, the normal temptation is to focus on Hardware and Software acquisition and operation costs (the four cells in the upper left corner of Table 2).
+When planning such a move, the natural temptation is to focus on Hardware and Software acquisition and operation costs (the four cells in the upper left corner of Table 2).
 Real cost control, however, depends on understanding the implication of these choices on the other cost impact areas, the so-called “hidden costs” of computing.

 For examples and more on building and using the IT cost model, see Business Case Essentials.

-Usually the easiest IT benefits to find, quantify, and defend, come from cost savings and avoided costs—benefits that appear when the cost analysis under a Proposal scenario is compared to a cost analysis under a “Business as usual” scenario.
-These kinds of benefits are usually tied more or less directly to various kinds of IT resource usage.
-The largest business benefits from an IT action, however, often lie elsewhere.
+Usually, the easiest IT benefits to find, quantify, and defend, come from cost savings and avoiding costs—benefits that appear when comparing the cost analysis under a proposal scenario to cost analysis under a business as usual scenario.
+These kinds of benefits usually result from several ways of using IT resources.
+The most significant business benefits from an IT action, however, often lie elsewhere.

 When searching for potential business benefits from an IT action, it is helpful to keep two ideas in mind:

-First, "Benefit" should be defined as an outcome from an IT action that contributes towards meeting a business objective of the company or the organization.
-Reaching objectives has value.
-Action without a clear business objective in mind does not necessarily have value.
+First, Benefit in business analysis means an outcome from an IT action that contributes towards meeting a business objective of the organization.
+Reaching goals has value.
+IT actions without a clear business objective in mind does not necessarily have value.

-- First, the IT action outcomes may improve efficiency (accomplishing certain work at less cost) or productivity (accomplishing more at the same cost).
+- First, the IT action outcomes may improve efficiency.
+Efficiency means either (1) accomplishing specific work at less cost, or (2) increased productivity, i.e., achieving more at the same value.

-- Second, the IT action outcomes may improve the quality or effectiveness of work results (e.g., customer service delivery is improved, product design quality is improved, or advertising is more effective).
+- Second, the IT action outcomes may improve the quality or effectiveness of work.
+This result could be, for instance, improving customer service delivery, product design quality, or advertising effectiveness.

 - Third, the IT action outcomes may enable people or organizations to innovate, that is, engaging in valuable activities they were not able to do before.